-A clearly labeled emergency shutoff switch shall be installed to disconnect all ungrounded conductors for pool equipment and underwater lighting systems, as defined in the National Electrical Code.
-The switch shall be installed in a place that is readily accessible, within sight, and not less than 5 feet from the waters edge.
-The sign for the shut-off switch shall be red in color, with letters capable of being read from a distance of 50 feet.
+- (A) A clearly labeled emergency shutoff switch shall be installed to disconnect all ungrounded conductors for pool equipment and underwater lighting systems, as defined in the National Electrical Code.
+The switch shall be installed in a place that is readily accessible, within sight, and not less than 5 feet from the waters edge. - (B) The sign for the shut-off switch shall be red in color, with letters capable of being read from a distance of 50 feet.
 Sign material shall be plastic, metal or similar durable material.
-The sign shall read "Emergency Shut Off."

-The emergency shut off switch shall be red in color and of the mushroom push to deenergize type.
+The sign shall read "Emergency Shut Off." - (C) The emergency shut off switch shall be red in color and of the mushroom type, push to de-energize.